Best Cash Registers for Small Businesses in 2023

 Pros

-- Mobile POS and self-service kiosk terminal option
+- Mobile POS and self-service kiosk hardware

 - Loads of hardware peripherals for kitchen displays, digital menus, self-service kiosks, drive-thrus, and handheld terminals